MeteoDataApp/Frontend/README.md

 - **station** (required)
   - **Type:** Integer (passed as a string in the query and then converted to an integer)
   - **Description:** The unique identifier for the station.
 This parameter is used to filter the records in the database.

+#### Error Handling
+`400 Bad Request`: If the `station` argument was not received, the server responds with `400 Bad Request`.
+`405 Method Not Allowed`: If the server receives an unrecognised HTTP/S Method, it responds with `405 Method Not Allowed` `500 Internal Server Error`: If the server fails to construct the JSON Response, the server responds with `500 Internal Server Error`

 #### Behavior
 - The endpoint queries the MongoDB collection for documents where the `"Station"` field matches the provided value.